// From Hello World to IO Monad

 putStrLn (x ++ y)))

 The effect is the same.
-However, just like the abstract Python code above, this code still looks awful.
+However, this code, like the abstract version of the Python code above, still looks distressing.

-Fortunately, Haskell has some syntactic sugar called “do notation”, which can turn expressions like this:
+Fortunately, there is a syntactic sugar in Haskell called "do notation," which can turn an expression like this:

 uwu >>= (\x -> ...)